Associated Press: Christopher Newton

 In September 2002, Washington, D.C. bureau reporter Christopher Newton, an AP reporter since 1994, was fired after he was accused of fabricating sources since 2000, including at least 40 people and organizations.
-Prior to his firing, Newton had been focused on writing about federal law-enforcement while based at the Justice Department.
+Prior to his firing, Newton had been focused on writing about federal law enforcement while based at the Justice Department.
 Some of the nonexistent agencies quoted in his stories included "Education Alliance", the "Institute for Crime and Punishment in Chicago", "Voice for the Disabled", and "People for Civil Rights".

 FBI impersonation case

-In 2007, an FBI agent working in Seattle impersonated an AP journalist and infected the computer of a 15-year-old suspect with a malicious surveillance software.
-The incident sparked a strongly worded statement from the AP demanding the bureau never impersonate a member of the news media again.
-In September 2016 the incident resulted in a report by the Justice Department, which the AP said "effectively condone[d] the FBI's impersonation".
+In 2007, an FBI agent working in Seattle impersonated an AP journalist and infected the computer of a 15-year-old suspect with malicious surveillance software.
+The incident sparked a strongly worded statement from the AP demanding that the bureau never impersonate a member of the news media again.
+In September 2016, the incident resulted in a report by the Justice Department, which the AP said "effectively condone[d] the FBI's impersonation".
 In December 2017, following a US court appearance, a judge ruled in favor of the AP in a lawsuit against the FBI for fraudulently impersonating a member of the news media in conjunction with the 2007 case.